 b.
 Productivity: Android device management helps improve employee productivity by managing device settings and applications centrally.
 It ensures employees have access to the right tools and resources, allowing them to focus on their tasks without worrying about device-related issues.
 It also helps eliminate distractions and brings back the focus on where it matters most.

 d.
-Cost-efficiency: Android device management helps optimize device usage and reduces downtime, leading to cost savings for businesses.
+Cost-efficiency: MDM for Android helps optimize device usage and reduces downtime, leading to cost savings for businesses.
 It streamlines device provisioning, app deployment, and troubleshooting, minimizing the need for costly manual interventions.

-Android device management offers several advantages to businesses, making it an essential tool for managing company-owned devices in the workplace:
+Mobile device management for Android offers several advantages to businesses, making it an essential tool for managing company-owned devices in the workplace:

 c.
-Increased Efficiency: Android device management streamlines device provisioning and application management, reducing the time and effort required for device setup.
+Increased Efficiency: Device management for Android streamlines device provisioning and application management, reducing the time and effort required for device setup.
 This, in turn, enhances employee productivity and ensures seamless onboarding for new hires.

 1. Corporate-Owned, Business Only (COBO) / Dedicated Device Management